dturner23/duturner23/README.md

 <h3 align="center">I'm a lifelong learner from Nashville, TN</h3>

-- After spending nearly 10 years in the Army, I transitioned into a role working with strategic IT initiatives.
-I quickly fell in love with understanding as much about the wide range of topics as I could.
+- After spending nearly 10 years in the Army, I transitioned into a role working with clients on strategic IT initiatives.
+I was exposed to everything from overall IT business strategy, data management and governance, customer experience, and more.
+I enjoyed it all, but was looking to get more involved with hands on IT projects.

-- I'm now working as an IT Project Manager and learning to code through the Coding Dojo bootcamp.
-The process of writing code, seeing immediate feedback, and building a foundation to develop software products is proving to be extremely rewarding.

-- 🌱 I’m currently learning **HTML / CSS /JavaScript / Python**
+- 🌱 I’m currently learning HTML, CSS, JS, and plan to move to the MERN stack after I have a good grasp on the front-end.

-- 📝 I regularly write articles on [dustinbturner.com](dustinbturner.com)
+- 📝 I'm working as a freelance writer and Wordpress developer as I expand my development skills.
+I'm regularly writing articles on [dustinbturner.com](dustinbturner.com) for a wide range of topics.

-- Feel free to reach out if there is anything I can do to help you!

 <h3 align="center">Connect with me:</h3>
 <p align="center">